ecs150p3p4/ecs150p3/REPORT.md

 the new page to be 1 and reduce the count of the old page.
 We let the current thread's TPS to point to this new page before completing the actual write.

+### TPS Clone

 For Copy-on-Write cloning, we don't need to copy the whole page inside clone.
 Instead, we let the current thread's page pointer point to the target thread's page so that both TPSs share the same page.
 We then increase the count of that page.

-* **Test**
+## Testing

 We run and passed all the given test cases for both semaphore and TPS.

-To furhter test our tps api, we create tps_err.c.
+To further test our TPS api, we created tps_err.c.
 We check all the error cases for tps create, destroy, read, write and clone.
-We also test illegal memory access by wrapping mmap to check whether the segfault handler works properly.
+We also test illegal memory access by wrapping the mmap function to return the page location in memory to check whether the segfault handler works properly.

-In the test code tps.c, besides testing read, write and clone functions, we also test destroying a cloned page immediately.
-This is also an edge case since we shouldn't free the whole page.
+In the given test code tps.c, the initial program checks most of the correct functionality of the TPS api by creating and writing to a TPS, then cloning and performing a copy on write.
+We added an additional test case that destroys a cloned page before it has been written too, which was not captured in the original test.

-Our tps api passed all the test cases that we designed.
+Our TPS api passed all the test cases that we designed.